hkamran80/articles/markdown/notes/2022-01-26-converting-local-dates-to-utc-python.md

----
-title: Converting Local Dates to UTC with Python
-description: A quick and easy way to convert local dates to UTC
----

 You'll need to install one package before we begin, unless you already have it: `pytz`.
 If you don't have it installed, install it with `pip3 install pytz`.

 To begin, start by importing `pytz` and `datetime`.